Not too long ago, the student loan world was a lot like the Wild West.

 Back then, it was a common belief that private student loans were the “bad guys,” and federal loans like the Parent PLUS loan, were the “good guys.”

-That way of thinking has begun to change and private student loans are now, in many cases, becoming the right choice.
+That way of thinking has changed and private student loans are now, in many cases, becoming the right choice.

-They now can have rates, depending on your own credit score and history, that are even cheaper than Parent PLUS loans.
+They may have lower rates, depending on your own credit score and history, than Parent PLUS loans.

 They also can be a better option for short-term lending because many don’t have origination fees.